mpizurica/WSI_mut/README.md

 ![](images/interpretations.png?raw=true)

+To generate a tile as in (a):
+1. Use [pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam) for code) to obtain (binary) grad-cam mask
-For cell type detection in tiles see [HoverNet](https://github.com/vqdang/hover_net).
-For grad-cam see [pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam).
-The contour of the resulting gradcam mask can be visualized on top of the original image as follows:
+2. For cell type detection in tiles see [HoverNet](https://github.com/vqdang/hover_net).
+3. The contour of the binary gradcam mask (from 1.) can be visualized on top of the tile (from 2.) as follows:
+ .

 ```
 def show_cam_on_image_contour(img, mask, thresh=50):